liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 ――The passage through the Eternal Darkness leading into the Vollachian Empire was reopened, and the dragon carriage rocked forward.

-"My butt hurts…"
+???: \[My butt hurts…\]

 On the seat of the rocking dragon carriage, Petra muttered this while repeatedly adjusting the position of her butt.

 Hearing Petra's words, the presence sitting next to her said gently――

-"This is the consequence of your recklessness, just accept the pain and groan quietly."
+???: \[This is the consequence of your recklessness, just accept the pain and groan quietly.\]

-"…Ram nee-sama really is not gentle."
+Petra: \[…Ram nee-sama really is not gentle.\]

-"I wasn't gentle in the first place.
+Ram: \[I wasn't gentle in the first place.
 Besides, to begin with I'm not even a nee-sama.
-Right, Lady Petra?"
+Right, Lady Petra?\]

 Under those pale red eyes devoid of mercy, Petra slumped her shoulders and groaned, "Ugh…".
 And in the midst of such a conversation between Petra and Ram.

-"Ram, please don't bully Lady Petra."
+???: \[Ram, please don't bully Lady Petra.\]

-"Huu, Frederica nee-sama…"
+Petra: \[Huu, Frederica nee-sama…\]

-"Not nee-sama, Lady Petra.
+Frederica: \[Not nee-sama, Lady Petra.
 And while I did advise Ram, I'm still very angry, you know.
-Yes, I'm absolutely fuming."
+Yes, I'm absolutely fuming.\]

 Sitting across from her was Frederica, her arms crossed and her emerald eyes narrowed, leaving Petra speechless.